How to Improve Typing Accuracy – Type with Fewer Mistakes

 Always use the same finger for the same key.
 This consistency trains your brain and hands to work together automatically.

 After each typing session, identify repeated mistakes.
-Fixing patterns is far more effective than random practice — and it improves consistency quickly.
+Are you missing capitals, punctuation, double letters, or specific key pairs?
+Fixing patterns is far more effective than doing endless random tests.

 🧠 Build Strong Muscle Memory